Nhoya/gOSINT/README.md

 ### Building On Linux

-Build gOSINT on linux is really you just need to install [dep](https://github.com/golang/dep), clone the repository and `make`
+Build gOSINT on linux is really you just need to install [dep](https://github.com/golang/dep), clone the repository and `make` and `make install`

 ### Building On Windows

-If you have `make` installed you can follow the Linux instructions otherwise be sure to have [dep](https://github.com/golang/dep) installed, clone the directory and run
+If you have `make` installed you can follow the Linux instructions (and skip `make install`) otherwise be sure to have [dep](https://github.com/golang/dep) installed, clone the directory and run

 ```bash
 dep ensure